 12. Spend the Day in Kuranda

 One of the best bits about spending a day in Kuranda is getting there and back from Port Douglas.
-Most people take the cable car, known as the Skyrail Rainforest Cableway, to Kuranda and get the train back – both are fantastically scenic and give you the full spectrum of views: both aerial and from ground level.
+Most people take the cable car, known as the Skyrail Rainforest Cableway, to Kuranda and get the train back – both are incredibly scenic and give you the full spectrum of views: both aerial and from ground level.

-On the way there and back you’ll witness breath-taking scenery as the lush vegetation spreads out in all directions, peppered with the occasional waterfall cascading over a cliff face.
+On the way there and back, you’ll witness breathtaking scenery as the lush vegetation spreads out in all directions, peppered with the occasional waterfall cascading over a cliff face.
 If you take the cable car, there are two stops along the way that are worth exploring.
 The first is Red Peak Station, which has a short boardwalk you can meander along.
 The second is Barron Falls Station, where you’ll find an impressive waterfall.

-But, that’s just the beginning of the adventure.
+But that’s just the beginning of the adventure.

 get the complete Kuranda experience fully organized for you on this full-day tour.
 You'll be picked up at your Port Douglas accommodation and will enjoy activities such as:

 - a ride on the scenic Kuranda railway